-NOTE: WIOA Youth funding requires that at least 20% of funds be spent on youth work-based learning such as work experience/OJT.
+NOTE: WIOA Youth funding requires that at least 20% of regional funds be spent on youth work-based learning such as work experience/OJT/job shadows.
 This can include participant wages and staff time used for the development and management of work experiences.

-NOTE: Service providers must develop a tracking system in order to track staff time spent on the development and management of youth program work experiences.
+NOTE: Service providers must implement a tracking system to track all costs associated with youth work-based learning.
+This includes participant wages and staff time spent on the development and management of youth work-based learning activities.
 This tracking will be used for reporting purposes.